1. Home

 • Shows the accessibility of your data store, if it’s private or public.

-• Shows the kind of availability whether it is only assigned to be single zone or is it on a multi-zone location.
+• Shows the kind of availability zone assigned whether it is a single zone or on a multi-zone location.

 • Shows also the availability zone to which your database nodes shall be located